rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-So far, the mutation is only creating a message object and returns it to the API.
-However, most mutations have side-effects, because they are writing data to your data source or they do something else.
-Most often it will be a write operation to your database, but in this case, you only need to update your `users` and `messages` variables: The list of available messages needs to be updated and the user's reference list of `messageIds` needs to have the new message `id` as well.
+So far, the mutation creates a message object and returns it to the API.
+However, most mutations have side-effects, because they are writing data to your data source or performing another action.
+Most often, it will be a write operation to your database, but in this case, you only need to update your `users` and `messages` variables.
+The list of available messages needs to be updated, and the user's reference list of `messageIds` needs to have the new message `id`.

 {{< highlight javascript "hl_lines=15 16" >}}
 const resolvers = {